 I sat in my car in the hospital parking garage and realized that my whole world had changed in a matter of two hours.
 Still, it took five days for the doctor to get back to me with a formal diagnosis.
 Five excruciating days.
-When I heard I had breast cancer, I couldn’t even comprehend it.
+When I heard that I had breast cancer, I couldn’t even comprehend it.
 I was 40 years old.
-I’d just had my FIRST mammogram.
+I’d just had my first mammogram.
 I’d never heard of anyone who was diagnosed with cancer after her first mammogram.
 Then I got livid.
 I hated the cancer and what I knew it would do to my life.
 I knew nothing would be the same again.

-At first, it looked like I would get a lumpectomy--the operation that removes the tumor but saves your breast.
-However, after a subsequent MRI, where my breast tissue literally lit up like highways at night because there were so many precancerous cells, I decided a double mastectomy would be best.
-Several thoughts ran through my mind: “How would they build one breast to match the other that wasn’t operated upon?”
-“What were the chances that cancer would come back in my other breast?”
+At first, it looked like I would get a lumpectomy, the operation that removes the tumor but saves your breast.
+However, after a subsequent MRI where my breast tissue literally lit up like highways at night because there were so many precancerous cells, I decided a double mastectomy would be best.
+Several thoughts ran through my mind: How would they build one breast to match the other that wasn’t operated upon?
+What were the chances that cancer would come back in my other breast?

 The doctors didn’t advise me one way or another, even though they deal with breast cancer diagnoses every day and understand the consequences of a woman’s choices.
-Eventually, my husband and I learned to ask: “if it was you, what would you choose?”
+Eventually, my husband and I learned to ask: “If it was you, what would you choose?”

 After the surgery, I had six rounds of chemotherapy.
-I lost my hair.
-I had horrible diarrhea.
+I lost my hair and I had horrible diarrhea.
 The chemo sent me to bed for days on end.
 But after my treatments were done, I did go on with my life.
 I played tennis and got involved in my kids’ schools.
 I began to count the anniversaries.
 One year cancer-free.
 Two years.
 Three.

-So many nights I lay in bed feeling sad and crying over all of the things I’d miss experiencing, like my children’s high school graduations, parents weekend at their colleges, first jobs, weddings, and grandchildren.
+So many nights I lay in bed feeling sad and crying over all of the things I’d miss experiencing, like my children’s high school graduations, parents' weekend at their colleges, first jobs, weddings, and grandchildren.
 I tortured myself with thoughts about my husband falling in love with another woman after I was gone.

 After that, though, I got very mad at this evil thing living in my body.
 I started to think of it as an enemy that I would fight at any cost.
 I started silently screaming at the cancer that it had chosen the wrong person this time.

 When I got the second diagnosis, folks were in shock and many people asked how they could help.
 A friend’s mother worked for the breast cancer department at Emory University in Atlanta.
-She called Dr. Shannon Kahn, a radiation oncologist at Emory Saint Joseph's Hospital office who specializes in Gamma Knife radiosurgery.
+She called Shannon Kahn, MD, a radiation oncologist at Emory Saint Joseph's Hospital office who specializes in Gamma Knife radiosurgery.

-After I'd gone through the first treatment--the double mastectomy and the chemo--I learned how to leave the little things behind, that we are mortal, and that life is precious.
-Having said that, I want to be very clear that my kids still got on my nerves and my husband was no closer to being perfect than he was prior to my diagnosis!
+After I'd gone through the first treatment — the double mastectomy and the chemo — I learned how to leave the little things behind, that we are mortal, and that life is precious.
+(Having said that, I want to be very clear that my kids still got on my nerves and my husband was no closer to being perfect than he was prior to my diagnosis!)

 But a terminal diagnosis is a whole new animal.
 Terminal.
 The word alone is heinous, so I never use it.
 I am “metastatic.”
 I have a chronic disease that, so far, medicine, brilliant doctors, and procedures like the Gamma Knife have kept me here and living a very normal life.

 My advice for others is this: Listen to your body.
 Speak up if you don’t like the answers you are getting.
-Take a nap if you need to but don’t give up.
+Take a nap if you need to, but don’t give up.
 There are amazing technologies and medicines out there.
-Google those, don’t Google how long you’re expected to live.
+Google those — don’t Google how long you’re expected to live.